bolrog/d2dx/README.md

   Copy the included "glide3x.dll" into your Diablo II folder.

 ## Usage
-  To run the game in windowed mode:
+### To run the game in windowed mode
-	Game.exe -3dfx -w
+- Game.exe -3dfx -w

-  To run the game in default fullscreen mode (800x600 scaled to desktop resolution):
+### To run the game in default fullscreen mode (800x600 scaled to desktop resolution):
-	Game.exe -3dfx
+- Game.exe -3dfx

-  To run the game in enhanced fullscreen mode (800x540 scaled to 1920x1080):
+### To run the game in experimental fullscreen mode (800x540 scaled to 1920x1080):
-	Game.exe -3dfx -gx1080
+- Game.exe -3dfx -gx1080

 To get rid of the "GX" logo on the title screen, add -gxskiplogo to the command line.